-Is disabled and has specific additional needs
+- Is disabled and has specific additional needs - Has special educational needs (whether or not they have a statutory education, health and care plan - Is a young carer - Bereaved - Is missing education (not on a school roll), persistently absent from school or not in receipt of full time education - Has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit. - Is not in education, training or employment after the age of 16 (NEET) - Is showing signs of being drawn into anti-social or criminal behaviour, including being affected by gangs and county lines and organised crime groups and/or serious violence, including knife crime - is viewing problematic and/or inappropriate online content (for example, linked to violence), or developing inappropriate relationships online - Has a parent or carer in custody or is affected by parental offending

-- Has special educational needs (whether or not they have a statutory education, health and care plan - Is a young carer - Is persistently absent from school - Is at risk from exclusion - Is not in education, training or employment after the age of 16 (NEET) - Is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - Is frequently missing/goes missing from care or from home - Is misusing drugs or alcohol themselves - Is at risk of modern slavery, trafficking or exploitation - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - Has returned home to their family from care - Is showing early signs of abuse and/or neglect - Is at risk of being radicalised or exploited - Is a privately fostered child
+- Is frequently missing/goes missing from care or from home - Is misusing drugs or alcohol themselves - Is at risk of modern slavery, trafficking or exploitation - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - Has returned home to their family from care - Is showing early signs of abuse and/or neglect - Is at risk of being radicalised or exploited - Is a privately fostered child

-Knowing what to look out for is vital to the early identification of abuse and neglect.
+Knowing what to look out for is vital to the early identification of abuse, neglect and exploitation.
 If staff are unsure, they should always speak to the DSL (or deputy).
 If in exceptional circumstances the DSL (or deputy) is not available, this should not delay appropriate action being taken.
-Staff should consider speaking to a member of the senior leadership team and/or take advice from children's social care.
+Staff should consider speaking to a member of the senior leadership team and/or take advice from Sefton Children's Help and Advice Team (CHAT).
 In these circumstances, any action taken should be shared with the DSL as soon as is practically possible.

-10.2 Children in need with a Social Worker
+1.3 Children in need with a Social Worker